datalad-handbook/book/docs/basics/101-136-history.rst

 will not be in your history anymore, and instead "untracked files" or "unsaved changes".
 In other words, the modifications you made in these commits that are "undone" will still be present in your dataset -- just not written to the history anymore.
+Let's try this to get a feel for it.

 The COMMIT in the command can either be a hash or a reference with the HEAD pointer.
 Let's stay with the hash, and reset to the